rambodrahmani/qemu_linux_kernel/README.md

 For this reason, the following linux based kernel was developed in order to be able to write Assembly or C++ programs and be able to
-1. use all available instructions: also thos related to the interrupt mechanism;
+1. use all available instructions: also those related to the interrupt mechanism;
 2. freely access to the interfaces registers, also to the ones critical for the operating system (e.g. the keyboard and the video output);
 3. freely access the interrupt controller registers;